sailpoint-oss/powershell-sdk/PSSailpoint/v2024/docs/Methods/V2024AccessProfilesApi.md

 >  If any of the indicated Access Profiles is not does not exists in Organization,then those Access Profiles will be added in **notFound** list of the response.
 Access Profiles marked as **notFound** will not be updated.
  A SOURCE_SUBADMIN may only use this API to update Access Profiles which are associated with Sources they are able to administer.

-:::warning experimental\n\nThis API is currently in an experimental state.
-The API is subject to change based on feedback and further testing.
-You must include the X-SailPoint-Experimental header and set it to `true` to use this endpoint.\n\n:::\n\n

 [API Spec](https://developer.sailpoint.com/docs/api/v2024/update-access-profiles-in-bulk)